MileHacker Logo

 Travel Insurance

-• Travel insurance is a very good idea for all travelers.
-It provides coverage for unforeseen medical emergencies, trip cancellations or interruptions, lost luggage, and other travel-related incidents.
+• Getting travel insurance is strongly suggested for all travelers.
+It provides coverage for unforeseen medical emergencies, cancelled trips or interruptions, lost luggage, and other travel-related incidents.
 Weigh your options from World Nomads for adventurous journeys or SafetyWing for digital nomads.

 • Confirm your policy covers medical evacuation and repatriation.